The Organization

 Two University of Oregon professors, Nico Larco and Marc Schlossberg, had good working relationships with the government of nearby Salem.
 Larco and Schlossberg asked the local government if it would be willing to underwrite the costs of coordinating interested university faculty—and their classes—in a concentrated, time-limited effort to work on many of Salem’s long list of identified problems.

 EPIC-N has also expanded internationally.
-Initially, a few universities outside of the United States were involved with the EPIC-Network.
+Initially, a few universities outside the United States were involved with the EPIC-Network.
 The concerted effort to move beyond the US effectively began in 2018 with the formation of a fledgling EPIC-Africa Network.
 We plan to continue expansion in Asia and in the Latin America and Caribbean (LAC) region.

 The Funding